William Schafer: Research

 Genetically encoded calcium indicators: The first genetically encoded calcium indicators were developed in 1997, but they initially proved difficult to use in transgenic animals.
 In 2000, Schafer and his student Rex Kerr showed that the GECI yellow cameleon 2 could be used to record activity in muscles and in single neurons of transgenic worms.
 This was the first use of an optogenetic sensor to record the dynamics of neural activity in an animal.
 Using this technique, Schafer and his group have characterized the properties of many identified neurons in the worm, including subtypes of mechanosensory, chemosensory and nociceptive neurons, and shown that molecules such as TMCs and TRP channels play conserved sensory functions in these neurons.
+His group has since shown that the detection of mechanical stimuli by TMC channels, which form the pore of hair cell mechanotransduction channels in humans, relies upon an intracellular ankyrin-CIB complex rather than force transmission through the cell membrane as was once thought.

 Automated phenotyping: Schafer's group also pioneered the use of automated imaging and machine vision for behavioral phenotyping.
 They first used an automated tracking microscope to record C. elegans behaviour over many hours and measure the timing of egg-laying; these experiments showed that worms fluctuate between behavioral states controlled by serotonin.
 More sophisticated worm trackers were later used to generate high-content phenotypic data for other behaviors such as locomotion; this approach has proven very useful for precisely measuring and classifying effects of genes on the nervous system.